chunjie-sam-liu/chunjie-sam-liu.life/content/en/post/2019-08-15-r-parallel-computation.md

 ## Software terms

-Interpreted languages generally you can only directly work with processes.
+Interpreted languages generally can only directly work with processes.
 You can call libraries that invoke threads (BLAS/LAPACK)

 - Process: data and code in memory.
 - One or more threads of execution within a process.